federicosaltarin/Count_Single_Double_Positive/README.md

 The macro goes through all the images inside a folder and, after asking the user to specify the ROIs, it counts all single positive cells (for 2 independent channels) and all double positive cells (for those 2 channels).

-In the end it saves results in CSV format and the count (binary) masks i tiff format.
+In the end it saves results in CSV format and the count (binary) masks in tiff format.